Estimation and Inference for Causal Explainability: ESTIMATION

 \section{ESTIMATION}

-We build on the semi-parametric efficiency theory to derive the influence function for the Causal ANOVA quantities~\eqref{defi:total.independent} and then incorporate it into the standard cross-fitting procedure (\Cref{algo:cross.fitting}) \parencite{zheng2010asymptotic,chernozhukov2018double} to obtain the one-step correction estimator \parencite{pfanzagl1990estimation,bickel1993efficient}.
+We build on the semi-parametric efficiency theory to derive the influence function for the Causal ANOVA quantities~\eqref{defi:total.independent} and then incorporate it into the standard cross-fitting procedure (\Cref{algo:cross.fitting}) \parencite{schick1986asymptotically,klaassen1987consistent} to obtain the one-step correction estimator \parencite{pfanzagl1990estimation,bickel1993efficient}.
 Among the one-step correction estimators satisfying the asymptotic distribution established in \Cref{sec:inference} below, the one with a smaller asymptotic variance, i.e., higher efficiency, is preferred.
 In particular, the influence function that yields an estimator attaining the semi-parametric efficiency bound regarding a model $\calP$ ($\calP$ denoting a class of candidate joint distributions of $(Y,\bm W)$) is optimal and referred to as the efficient influence function (for $\calP$).